canonical/pi3-gadget/README.md

 ## Building

-To build the gadget snap locally on an armhf system please use `snapcraft`.
+To build the gadget tree locally on an armhf system please use `snapcraft prime`.

-To cross build this gadget snap on a PC please install the gcc-arm-linux-gnueabihf package before running `snapcraft`
+To cross build this gadget tree on a PC please install the gcc-arm-linux-gnueabihf package before running `snapcraft prime`

 ## Launchpad Mirror and Automatic Builds.